A long-term alternative formula for a stochastic stock price model: Model and Results

+In the multiplicative model, the geometric mean of randomly varying growth rates corresponds to the median of their probability distribution.
+This is generally true for the random variable obeying the lognormal distribution.
+Thus, we can make a parallel argument for stock prices because they follow the same distribution, the lognormal distribution.

-where $dW_t$ is a stochastic variable.
-The latter varies as $B_t=B_0e^{rt}$ with $B_0=1$ \cite{hull}.
-Since the logarithm of the stock price $S_t$ discounted by $B_t$ follows a normal distribution, the terminal stock price $S_T$ follows the log-normal distribution $f_{S_T}(x)$ with mean $\log S_t+(r-{\sigma^2}/2)\tau$ and variance $\sigma^2\tau$, where $\tau=T-t$ is the time to maturity.
-For the strike price $K$, the BS formula for the price of a European call option is
+In the BSM model, the market consists of a risky asset (stock $S$) and a riskless asset (bond $B$).
+The former obeys the stochastic differential equation $dS_t=\mu S_t dt+\sigma S_t dW_t$, where $dW_t$ is a stochastic variable \cite{hobson04}.
+The latter varies as $B_t=B_0 e^{rt}$ with $B_0=1$.
+Since the logarithm of the stock price $S_t$ discounted by $B_t$ follows a normal distribution, the terminal stock price $S_T$ follows the log-normal distribution $f_{S_T} (x)$, i.e., $\log S_T$ obeys the normal distribution with mean $\log S_0+(r-\sigma^2/2)T$ and variance $\sigma^2 T$, where $T$ is the time to maturity.
+For the strike price $K$, the BS formula for the price of a European call option is given by